AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_utilities.md

 ## Utilities

-The following <i>optional</i> scripts are found in the AVsitter [BOX] or Utilities [BOX]:
+The following *optional* scripts are found in the AVsitter [BOX] or Utilities [BOX]:

 ### [AV]root script
-If your object does <i>not</i> include a SITTER <i>inside the root prim</i> then you can drop this script into the root prim.
+If your object does *not* include a SITTER *inside the root prim* then you can drop this script into the root prim.
 This will allow sitting avatars to touch anywhere on the furniture to get the menu, instead of having to touch the prim containing the AVsit scripts.

 {% include note.html content="The root prim is the main prim of an object.
 When you select an object, the root prim is highlighted in yellow.
 The root prim is always defined as the last prim you selected before linking prims together in SL." %}